-I like FontAwesome, but I'm a bit over the fact that they withdraw access to the subsetter app once your subscription expires.
-I backed it on Kickstarter, but there's only so much many times I want to pay for the same icon collection, you know?
-And not letting people keep access to the subsetter is pretty miserable, given that subsetting the icons you actually use is mandatory to control file size, as the full icon library is too large to use.
+]]>I like FontAwesome (I'm a backer), but I'm so over subscription services, there's only so much many times I want to pay for the same icon collection, you know?
+I'm also annoyed that they withdraw access to the subsetter app once your subscription expires.
+That's miserable, given that subsetting the icons is mandatory to control file size, as the full icon library is too large to use.

 IcoMoon has a free online tool that lets you convert icon collections into a custom font.
 You upload your icon SVGs, select the ones you want to use, and export them back out as a font, which is trivial to incorporate into your project.
 The files are much smaller, and do not require any Javascript.
 I will probably remove the FontAwesome script from Tuskfish and re-implement the icons as a font.
 This will also allow other icon sets to be integrated, as you aren't limited to the FontAwesome set.